-You must continue paying your other Medicare premiums to remain a member of the plan. (unless your premium is paid for you by Medicaid or another third party).
-This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium free Part A.
+You must continue paying your Medicare premiums to remain a member of the plan.
+This includes your premium for Part B. It may also include a premium for Part A which affects members who aren't eligible for premium free Part A. Part A is generally premium free to beneficiaries if they meet the requirements.
+You may check with SSA.gov to see if you meet the requirements for premium free Medicare Part A.